We don't just talk cars ... we teach how to buy them.

 Typical standard features on the base model from this run include power windows, power locks, power mirrors, 16-inch wheels, air-conditioning, a front bench seat, keyless entry and a tilt steering wheel.
 The LS model adds antilock brakes, alloy wheels, a 6-way power driver seat, bucket seats, a tire pressure monitor and a leather-wrapped steering wheel, while the SS chips in with the sport suspension, 17 inch alloy wheels, leather upholstery and monochromatic exterior paint.

-The most recent Impala generation debuted for the 2012 model year.
-In addition to its more powerful engine and six-speed automatic transmission, all Impalas now come standard with traction control, stability control, antilock brakes, front seat side airbags and side curtain airbags.
+The update for the 2012 model year brought the more powerful engine and six-speed automatic transmission, all of these Impalas came with traction control, stability control, antilock brakes, front seat side airbags and side curtain airbags.

 Produced in entry LS, midlevel LT and upscale LTZ trims, the front bench seat is still available on the LS and LT, while all Impalas got an updated front and rear styling.
 In addition, a leather-wrapped steering wheel and Bluetooth became standard, while the LT lost its standard foglights but added a flip-and-fold rear seat, a rear spoiler, a leather-wrapped shift knob as well as an optional sunroof.